Farmington Fire Rescue looks to staffing, future needs

 “More significant than the number of people is how the characteristics of the town have changed over the years.
 We’ve become a service center, more like a small city.
 We have a larger daytime population than nighttime because of our largest employers the hospital, Hannaford, the college.”

-Farmington is home to Franklin Memorial Hospital and the Unviversity of Maine at Farmington.
+Farmington is home to Franklin Memorial Hospital and the University of Maine at Farmington.

 Davis said when he tried to track the daytime/nighttime population a few years ago, “There were at least 1,000 in town working who didn’t live here.
 Those folks come from all over.
 It puts demands on any community by not paying taxes.